Working of Avionics and Aircraft Instruments

 Other instruments include the automatic dependent surveillance-broadcast used to periodically broadcast the aircrafts satellite position, distance measuring equipment used to provide the lateral dimension, and emergency locator transmitter used to broadcast the aircraft’s position when in distress.

 All of these instruments can be grouped into three distinct categories: performance, control, and navigation.
 Where performance instruments like the altimeter and vertical speed indicator indicate what the aircraft’s actual performance is, the control instruments display immediate attitude and power changes and the navigation instruments indicate the aircraft’s relative position.
-As you can see from the short list of instruments we’ve listed here, there are many different instruments in an aircraft’s cockpit, and many of them are redundant and overlap.
+As you can see from the short list of instruments we’ve listed here, there are many different instruments in an aircraft’s cockpit instruments, and many of them are redundant and overlap.
 But, like we mentioned earlier, that’s what makes flying safe.

 And with the switch from traditional analog devices to solid state instruments with significantly lower failure rates, flying continues to become safer.
 Widespread use of training simulators, which become more advanced in order to keep up with newer aircraft instruments, also increases safety.